-Scout shall notify the Department of any construction or improvement project conducted pursuant to ARM 17.8.745, that would include the addition of a new emissions unit, change in control equipment, stack height, stack diameter, stack flow, stack gas temperature, source location, or fuel specifications, or would result in an increase in source capacity above its permitted operation.
-The notice must be submitted to the Department, in writing, 10 days prior to start up or use of the proposed de minimis change, or as soon as reasonably practicable in the event of an unanticipated circumstance causing the de minimis change, and must include the information requested in ARM 17.8.745(1)(d) (ARM 17.8.745).

-3. All records compiled in accordance with this permit must be maintained by WBI as a permanent business record for at least 5 years following the date of the measurement, must be available at the plant site for inspection by the Department, and must be submitted to the Department upon request (ARM 17.8.749).
+- 2. Ridge shall notify DEQ of any construction or improvement project conducted pursuant to ARM 17.8.745, that would include the addition of a new emissions unit, change in control equipment, stack height, stack diameter, stack flow, stack gas temperature, source location, or fuel specifications, or would result in an increase in source capacity above its permitted operation.
+The notice must be submitted to DEQ, in writing, 10 days prior to start up or use of the proposed de minimis change, or as soon as reasonably practicable in the event of an unanticipated circumstance causing the de minimis change and must include the information requested in ARM 17.8.745(1)(d) (ARM 17.8.745). - 3.
+All records compiled in accordance with this permit must be maintained by WBI as a permanent business record for at least 5 years following the date of the measurement, must be available at the plant site for inspection by DEQ, and must be submitted to DEQ upon request (ARM 17.8.749). - D. Notification - 1.
+Ridge shall provide DEQ with written notification of commencement of construction of the South Midpoint Compressor Station within 30 days after commencement of construction (ARM 17.8.749). - 2.
+Ridge shall provide DEQ with written notification of the actual start-up date(s) of the compressor engine(s) within 15 days after the actual start-up date(s) (ARM 17.8.749). - 3.
+Ridge shall provide DEQ with written notification of the engine models utilized within 15 days after the actual start-up date(s) (ARM 17.8.749).

-D. Notification

-- 1. Scout shall provide the Department with written notification of commencement of construction of the South Midpoint Compressor Station within 30 days after commencement of construction (ARM 17.8.749). - 2.
-Scout shall provide the Department with written notification of the actual start-up date(s) of the compressor engine(s) within 15 days after the actual start-up date(s) (ARM 17.8.749). - 3.
-Scout shall provide the Department with written notification of the engine models utilized within 15 days after the actual start-up date(s) (ARM 17.8.749).